 The room was dimly lit, with teal linoleum chairs, a grumbling AC, and late Nevadan light penetrating even the darkest of curtains.
 It was large, meant for meetings or presentations for an audience.
-As she told me that I was welcome to use the kitchenette, I considered how comical it was that this woman, who I likely would not ever interact with again, was a critical part of a day I had been planning for years.
+The woman I had just met, who led me into the room, told me that I was welcome to use the kitchenette, and I wondered where she came from, considering how comical it was that this woman was a critical part of a day I had been planning for years.

 I chose a chair and placed it against the most unadorned part of the beige wall.
 I filled the cup I had brought with water from the kitchenette.
 I took out a few snacks from my small backpack and placed them neatly near me, just in case I got hungry.

 Three hours later, I closed my laptop and leaned back uncomfortably against my chair.
 The whine of the AC suddenly grew louder as it started another cycle.
 For the first time, I heard the footsteps of the guests milling about on the other side of the wall.
 Doors closing, muffled conversations fading away.